99.9%

 first game in Houston, with a home opener at

+the Dome the following Sunday evening.
 In a February 2025 with The Athletic,

 Manager Oliver Marmol said: “The city only